cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/topologies/BriteNetworkTopology.rst

 .. java:constructor:: public BriteNetworkTopology(String filePath)
    :outertype: BriteNetworkTopology

-   Creates a network topology if the file exists and can be successfully parsed.
+   Instantiates a Network Topology if a given file exists and can be successfully parsed.
 File is written in the BRITE format and contains topological information on simulation entities.

    :param filePath: the path of the BRITE file